mingthang/LearnOpenGL/README.md

 # LearnOpenGL

-Working through an OpenGL tutorial.
+Working through an OpenGL tutorial and conducting some self-research.

 ## Showcase
 <p align="center">